 have a heart condition or atrial fibrillation, and we do not suggest people with

-busy..i have one question please...i have ordered your Prostate Power Rx
+Q. i have ordered Prostate Power Rx

 A. So many factors are involved including the

-dose of your coumadin, how you absorb and process herbs, your overall health
+dose of your Coumadin, how you absorb and process herbs, your overall health

 condition, your liver function, etc. We suggest your doctor review the